idleberg/sublime-nsis/README.md

 2. Choose *Install Package* from the Command Palette (`Ctrl+Shift+P` on Windows and Linux, `⇧⌘P` on OS X)
 3. Select *NSIS Autocomplete and Snippets* and press `Enter`

-Package Control will keep all installed packages up-to-date!
+With [auto_upgrade](http://wbond.net/sublime_packages/package_control/settings) enabled, Package Control will keep all installed packages up-to-date!

 ### Windows Installer
 Assuming that you're already familiar with NSIS, you can build yourself a setup executable to install this package.
 Download `installer.nsi` from the scripts folder, compile the source and execute the generated file.
 You can choose which packages you want to install.